sbt/website/src/reference/01-General-Info/01-Credits.md

 - Francisco Treacy
 - Vesa Vilhonen

-sbt ecosystem will not be the same without number of awesome plugins.
+The sbt ecosystem would not be the same without so many awesome plugins.
 Here are some of the plugins and their contributors:

 - [Play Framework](https://playframework.com/) by Lightbend (James Roper, Peter Hausel, and many others)
 - [Scala.js](https://www.scala-js.org/) by Sébastien Doeraene, Tobias Schlatter, et al